alhamrizvi-cloud/RaceRX/README.md

 * Mixed response codes (200 + 400)
 * Multiple successful responses for a single‑use action
-* Cart total / balance changing incorrectly
+* Incorrect cart totals or balance changes
-* Duplicate transactions or confirmations
+* Duplicate confirmations or transactions

 If all responses are identical, the endpoint is likely **race‑safe**.